Old Fourth Ward: History

 What is now the Old Fourth Ward is a smaller version of the historic Fourth Ward political area in place until the 1950s when the city changed to a district system.
 It is one of the oldest sections of the city, with the westernmost blocks developing soon after the Civil War.
 Different parts of the ward were, at different times, considered white, black, or mixed-race areas.
 From the 1910s onward, as Atlanta politicians moved to institutionalize racially segregated residential areas, Old Fourth Ward continued as a patchwork of whites living as close neighbors with blacks.

 The Ward was home to the spectrum of races but also socioeconomic classes: the foremost thoroughfare in today's Old Fourth Ward, Boulevard, was in the 1890s called one of the most desirable residential streets in the city, even as the Buttermilk Bottom slum festered less than half a mile west.
 However, after the Great Atlanta fire of 1917, Boulevard's grand houses were destroyed and replaced by brick apartment buildings.

 As with most of Intown Atlanta, the Old Fourth Ward declined precipitously during the 1950s and 1960s as wealthier residents moved further out from central neighborhoods.
 Streets, houses and businesses that sat upon the land that is now Freedom Parkway were also razed to make way for a freeway that was never built.
 What was once a consistent and dense grid pattern of streets is now difficult to recognize, with Freedom Parkway occupying what had once been multiple city blocks.

 Boulevard in particular witnessed a steady decline.
 The road was lined with apartment buildings constructed after the Great Atlanta fire of 1917, most of which were section 8 housing.
 Boulevard became infamous throughout Atlanta and beyond as a haven for blight, littering, drug activity, homeless encampments, prostitution, and violent gangs, a reputation that endured into the 2010s, despite revitalization efforts growing in the area.
-However, as more Section 8 housing was demolished and investors moved into the neighborhood, the area's amenities, demand, reputation, and public safety significantly improved.
+However, as more Section 8 housing was demolished and investors moved into the neighborhood, the area's amenities, demand, reputation, public schools, and public safety significantly improved.